Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Performance Max Is Not a Replacement for Search

 • Attribution model · aligned with operator's revenue-recognition logic

-Test it has been configured: the auditor can reconcile Google Ads-reported revenue against backend revenue inside a five-percent tolerance.
+Test it has been configured: the auditor can reconcile Google Ads-claimed revenue against backend revenue inside a five-percent tolerance.

 05 Section 05 · The mechanism The mechanism.